How We Position Your Business

 • Size and resources

-Output: A list of potential differences organized by category.
+What we'll produce: A comprehensive list of potential differences organized by category.

 Not every difference matters.
-Filter your list through these questions:
+We filter your list through five critical questions:

 Filter 1: Is It True?
 Can you actually back this up?
 Is it a real, demonstrable difference or aspirational marketing?
-Only include differences you can prove.
+We only include differences you can prove.

 Filter 2: Is It Unique?
 Do competitors claim the same thing?
 If everyone says it, it's not differentiation.
 It's category requirement.